 When purchasing goods and services, two key roles come into play:

-Procurement & Contracts' role: The Procurement & Contracts director has the ultimate authority to purchase goods and services for UCSD.
+Integrated Procure-to-Pay Solutions' role: The Procurement & Contracts director has the ultimate authority to purchase goods and services for UCSD.
 The director can delegate to departments the authority to buy certain goods and services.
 In departments, this responsibility falls on department buyers.

 - Department buyer's role: A department buyer has the delegated authority to purchase materials, supplies, services, and repairs when these goods and services: